 Some group boards have a lot of followers you want to tap into if you want your stuff pinned!
 My current favourite is Share Your Crafts which I normally pin to when I go to bed (Hello America!) which can get you around 40 repins by the time you wake up.

 Do you have any tips on how to make an image pinnable?
 Do comment below and let me know!
-And if you’ve found this post helpful I’d love it if you could return the favour with a Pin or a Stumble!
+And if you’ve found this post helpful I’d love it if you could return the favour with a Pin!